Tribal Climate Adaptation Guidebook

 5. Implement and Monitor Actions

 The process begins with centering the tribe’s adaptation effort in the tribe’s vision and priorities.
-Guidance is also given in this step on tribal leadership and community engagement, as well as ways opportunities to incorporate TKs in climate change adaptation planning.
+Guidance is also given in this step on tribal leadership and community engagement, as well as opportunities to incorporate TKs in climate change adaptation planning.

 Step 1: Center the Tribe’s Adaptation Effort details each of the following processes: